 Sigma is a leading multinational food company that produces, markets, and distributes quality branded foods, including packaged meats, cheese, yogurt, and other refrigerated and frozen foods.
-Sigma has a diversified portfolio of leading brands, including FUD®, Campofrío®, Aoste®, Bar-S®, Chimex®, San Rafael®, Braedt®, La Villita® and Yoplait®.
-Its large brand portfolio covers different socioeconomic levels, allowing the Company to diversify its sales through a variety of markets.
+Sigma has a diversified portfolio of leading brands, including FUD[®], Campofrío[®], Aoste[®], Bar-S[®], Chimex[®], San Rafael[®], Braedt[®], La Villita[®] and Yoplait[®].
+Its large brand portfolio has managed to cover different socioeconomic levels, allowing the Company to diversify its sales through a variety of markets.

-Through brand development, quality products and continuous innovation, Sigma has established a leading market position operating 64 plants and 183 distribution centers in 18 countries across four key regions: Mexico, Europe, The United States, and Latin America.
-During 2022 the Company generated consolidated net sales of Ps.
-149,311 million and Adjusted EBITDA of Ps.
-13,107 million, a 13% decline when compared to the previous year, mainly due to the greater-than-expected impact in Europe which offset the positive performance in the Americas.
+Through brand development, quality products and continuous innovation, Sigma has established a leading market position operating 64 plants and 179 distribution centers in 17 countries across four key regions: Mexico, Europe, The United States, and Latin America.
+During 2023 the Company generated consolidated net sales of Ps.
+150,838 million and Adjusted EBITDA of Ps.
+15,805 million, a 21% increase when compared to the previous year, mainly driven by solid results in the Americas, which more than offset a 16% decrease in Europe mainly due to inflationary pressures.

-The Company conducts operations in Mexico, the U.S.A., Costa Rica, El Salvador, the Dominican Republic, Peru, Ecuador, Honduras, Nicaragua, Guatemala, Spain, France, Italy, the Netherlands, Germany, Romania, Belgium, and Portugal; and sells its products in more than 670,000 points of sale in those countries.
+The Company conducts operations in Mexico, the U.S.A., Costa Rica, El Salvador, the Dominican Republic, Peru, Ecuador, Honduras, Nicaragua, Guatemala, Spain, France, the Netherlands, Germany, Romania, Belgium, and Portugal; and sells its products in more than 670,000 points of sale in those countries.
 Distribution channels include the modern channel that consists of supermarkets, hypermarkets, and convenience stores; the traditional channel that consists of small grocery stores, traditional butchers, delicatessens, and wholesalers; and the foodservice channel that consists of hotels, restaurants, hospitals, among others.
 Sigma has built and maintained close relationships, which has allowed the Company to grow its businesses and create value.